 Ancient Rome Building and Engineering

 There is no doubt that ancient Roman ability in building and engineering was superlative.
-This ability was initially inherited from their Etruscan neighbours and soon became a fundamental strategic strength which allowed Rome to conquer and govern the world as well as easily spread her civilising influence in a stable fashion also because of their ability to reliably execute civil engineering works and manage large infrastructure projects.
+This ability was initially inherited from their Etruscan neighbours to the north and soon became a fundamental strategic strength.
+Rome and the Romans were able to conquer and govern the world as well as easily spread her civilising influence in a stable fashion also because of their ability to reliably execute civil engineering works and manage large infrastructure projects.
 This included the ability to construct durable roads, bridges and ports for transportation of goods and civilians.

 Roman construction techniques were so advanced as to act as inspiration during the Renaissance of Rome.
-The Renaissance architects who were to build competing structures came to Rome in order to study and learn the techniques of the ancients.
+Renaissance architects like Brunelleschi who were to build competing structures came to Rome in order to study and learn the techniques of the ancients.